 Iasi marriage records (contact Town Leader Dana Lugassy)

-Bucharest marriage records (contact Town Leader Rahel Eynan)
+Bucharest marriage and cemetery records (contact Town Leader Rahel Eynan)

 Historical English-language newspapers articles (go here)